crimx/observable-hooks/docs/api/README.md

 <Badge text="v3.0.0"/> From <code>v3.0.0</code>. `useSubscription` is concurrent mode safe.
 It will prevent observer callbacks being called from stale Observable.

-To make it concurrent mode compatible, the subscription happens in commit phase.
+To make it concurrent mode compatible, the subscription happens after the render is committed to the screen.
 Even if the Observable emits synchronous values they still will arrive after the first rendering.

 ::: tip
 Note that changes of the observer callbacks will not trigger an emission.
 If you need that just create another Observable of the callback with [`useObservable`](#useobservable).